ldhandley/Unreal.js-Wiki/Third-Person-Template-in-Unreal.js.md

  *  Author: Kiet Khong
  *  Version: UE4 style programming,
  *  License: MIT, no warranty
- *  Description: This java file is to implement ThirdPerson Character similar to the engine game template.
+ *  Description: This JavaScript file is to implement ThirdPerson Character similar to the engine game template.
  *  Implement Details:
  *
  *